MicrosoftDocs/nav-content/dynamics-nav-app/finance-make-payments-with-bank-data-conversion-service-or-sepa-credit-transfer.md

 ---
-    title: Choose the method of electronic payments | Microsoft Docs
+    title: Choose the method of electronic payments
     description: Process payments to your vendors by exporting a file together with the payment information from the journal lines.
     author: SorenGP